MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/mixed-license-plate-receiving.md

 - Load item receiving

 > [!NOTE]
 > You can add multiple items to a license plate for all the source document line identification methods.
-However, although you can change the receiving order on a single license plate during the receiving process for all the other methods, you can't change the selected load for the _Load item receiving_ method.
+However, although you can change the receiving order on a single license plate during the receiving process for all the other methods, you can't change the selected load for the *Load item receiving* method.

-## <a name="deferred-receiving"></a>Deferred receiving processing
+## <a name="deferred-receiving-processing"></a>Deferred receiving processing

-Besides using the _Mixed license plate receiving_ and _Mixed license plate receiving and put away_ mobile device menu items, to quickly record incoming inventory and get it inventory on-hand group-registered against a license plate, you can use the following below mobile device menu item flows to run a deferred receiving process:
+Besides using the *Mixed license plate receiving* and *Mixed license plate receiving and put away* mobile device menu items, to quickly record incoming inventory and get it inventory on-hand group-registered against a license plate, you can use the following below mobile device menu item flows to run a deferred receiving process:

 - Purchase order item receiving
 - Purchase order line receiving